deepomicslab/SEAT/README.md

 If you are using SEAT in your project, please cite:

-[1] Chen, Lingxi, and Shuaicheng Li.
+[1] Chen, Lingxi, and Li, Shuaicheng.
 "Incorporating cell hierarchy to decipher the functional diversity of single cells." *bioRxiv* (2022).

 ```shell
 @article{chen2022incorporating,